 6. Jeans You No Longer Wear

-Whether they no longer fit or are worn to pieces, old jeans can be reused one way or another.
-If they’re gently used, donate them to a local charity or resell shop.
-If they’ve got one hole too many, use them for patchwork sewing projects or cut them up for use as cleaning cloths.
+Did you know there are a plethora of ways to reuse jeans you no longer use?
+For one, if they’re still in good condition, donate them to a local charity or resell shop.
+But if they’ve got a couple of holes that make them irreparable, use them for patchwork sewing projects or cut them up for use as cleaning cloths.

 7. Old Clothing

 Just as with jeans, there’s no need to purchase dust rags when you’ve got old pants and T-shirts kicking around.
-If they’re in good condition, donate them, but if they’re all beat up, chop them up and use them to get your house sparkling clean.
+Donate them if they’re in usable condition.
+But if they’re all beat up, chop them up and use them to get your house sparkling clean.

 8. Clear Plastic Lids

-Place one underneath your shave gel in the bathroom in order to prevent unsightly rust rings caused by the metal bottle.
+Place one underneath your shave gel in the bathroom to prevent unsightly rust rings caused by the metal bottle.

 9. Food Scraps